 spidev-test, so I first tried that.
 Then I moved on to a similar test but using a Python script.

-spidev-test originally written in C by Anton Vorontsov is used.
+spidev-test originally written in C by Anton Vorontsov that can be found on the Web work on the Raspberry Pi.
+Presumably the version provided by Raspberry Pi team does function, but I used the Richard Hull version.
+I have not compared these versions.
 The test is first run without the loopback connection and then again after making the connection to see the difference.

 Obviously, the data send out of the